nileshhh01/food-calorie-estimator/README.md

 - Lay the foundation for real-time food recognition (e.g., tray scanners in cafeterias)

 ---
+## To Run the project

+- cd food-calorie-estimator
+- python -m venv .venv
+- source .venv/bin/activate  # or .venv\Scripts\activate on Windows
+- and then --> streamlit run streamlit_app/app.py

+---
 ## 📁 Folder Structure

 -  food-calorie-estimator/